 Reports on the studies shall be presented fully.
 They shall not omit information regarding inexplicable facts, controversial data, and data that contradict the theories and hypotheses of the study authors or outsourcers.

-All the persons who made contribution to the research in one way or another shall be acknowledged, particularly, the studies which were of importance in conducting the research should be cited in the article.
+All the persons who affected the research in one way or another shall be acknowledged.

 All the persons who made considerable contribution to pursuing the study shall be listed as co-authors of the article.
-The persons who did not take part in the research must not be listed as co-authors.
+The persons who did not participate in the research and/or writing the manuscript must not be listed as co-authors.

 Authors shall immediately notify the editor in case of discovering a mistake in their paper which has been submitted for publication, accepted for publication, or has already been published.

-Authors should bear in mind that publication of photos and pictures requires a written permission of the author and the persons depicted in the picture.
+Authors should bear in mind that publication of illustrations (photos, maps, document reprints, etc.) requires a written permission of the copyright owner or its current holder.
+Read more: Article Style Guidelines.

-All sources of funding the research, including direct and indirect financial assistance, should be cited.
+All sources of research funding, including direct and indirect financial assistance, shall be specified in a special footnote.